 - handler (tornado.web.RequestHandler) the current request handler - data (dict) The formdata of the login form.
 The default form has 'username' and 'password' fields.

-Returns username - The username of the authenticated user, or None if Authentication failed check_whitelist(username)
+Returns The username of the authenticated user, or None if Authentication failed

-Return type str or None
+Return type username (str or None)